Battle of the Downs: Preliminary actions; 16 to 18 September

 Attempts by the French admiral Henri de Sourdis to disrupt Spanish preparations failed and the fleet sailed on 27 August, entering the Channel on 11 September.
 Ships of different squadrons were mixed through the formation, an attempt to ensure smaller ships would be supported by larger ones.
-The vanguard was composed of thirteen ships from the Armada de Flandre under Miguel de Horna, since they had the most experience in these waters; De Horna himself accompanied Oquendo on board his flagship.
+The vanguard was composed of thirteen ships from the Armada de Flandes under Miguel de Horna, since they had the most experience in these waters; De Horna himself accompanied Oquendo on board his flagship.

 On 15 September, they learned from a passing English ship that a Dutch squadron was anchored near Calais and the next day made contact with Tromp.
 Following his instructions, Oquendo adopted a half-moon formation, placing his flagship on the right flank; despite being outnumbered, Tromp placed his squadron into line of battle and attacked.
-Oquendo used the same tactics employed in his 1631 victory at Abrolhos, where he had destroyed the Dutch flagship in a single ship to ship battle.
+During the Fight in the Channel Oquendo used the same tactics employed in his 1631 victory at Abrolhos, where he had destroyed the Dutch flagship in a single ship to ship battle.
 He failed to issue adequate instructions to his subordinates and negated his superior numbers by constantly seeking to engage Tromp's flagship.
 This manoeuver, however, was effected without warning the rest of the Spanish fleet.
 Some of the ships near Oquendo turned with him, others were confused and maintained bearing.
 The half-moon formation quickly disintegrated, and only the Dunkirk squadron and the galleon San Juan kept up with the Spanish flagship's pursuit of Tromp.

 Had Oquendo given the order for a line, the immense Spanish fleet could have probably encircled and dispatched the Dutch squadron in a few hours.
 However, Oquendo seemed intent on boarding the Dutch flagship.
-When he finally decided to turn for a shot, he did it too late and sailed past the Tromp's poop.
+When he finally decided to turn for a shot, he did it too late and sailed past Tromp's stern.
 Trying to correct his error, Oquendo attempted to board the second ship in the Dutch column.
 The latter also avoided him.
 Oquendo's flagship and one of the Dunkirk ships, the Santiago, were now downwind and on the receiving end of the cannonades of the remaining nine ships of the Dutch column.
 Tromp turned his column and went for another round on the Santiago.
 Oquendo, the other six Dunkirk ships and the San Juan, unable to turn upwind, fired as they could.
 The artillery did little damage, but Spanish musketry picked off many on the Dutch decks.